hidroh/hidroh.github.io/_posts/2015-02-16-support-multiple-themes-android-app.markdown

 What you need:

 - At least 2 app themes that extend from base light/dark Android themes.
 If you use latest [appcompat-v7](http://developer.android.com/tools/support-library/features.html#v7-appcompat) it would be `Theme.AppCompat.Light` or `Theme.AppCompat.Light.DarkActionBar` (light version) and `Theme.AppCompat` (dark version).
-- Color palette for each of your theme.
-A guideline for color palette can be found on [Google design spec website](http://www.google.com/design/spec/style/color.html#color-color-palette).
+- Color palette[^color-palette] for each of your theme.
 - [Optional] tinted options menu icons for each of you theme.
 Depends on your implementation approach, tinting can be done automatically, which means you only need one set of icons for one theme; or in my case, I choose to have multiple sets for simplicity.

 Let's start with a light theme for our app: